opencdms-project/project-advisory-team/charter/opencdms_charter.md

 ## Deliverables

-- Governance, infrastructure and policies defined
+- Governance, infrastructure and policies defined;
 - Community of open-source contributors initiated and sustainable (on-going process);
 - Roadmap for OpenCDMS development, implementation and interfaces for environmental observation time-series data;
 - Precursor CDMSs improved and rationalized towards OpenCDMS;